Vitality review – is it the best health and life insurance?

 Vitality apple watch review

 One of the big marketing draws for potential Vitality customers is the ability to get an Apple Watch for free.
 It means it is the cheapest way to get a new Apple 4 watch when you combine it with the £50 cashback offer mentioned in the last section of this review.
-By way of example if you want the Apple Watch Series 4 you make an initial payment of up to £99 when you take out your Vitality policy (your £50 cashback will reduce this to just £49!) followed by 24 monthly payments of between £0 and £12.50.
+By way of example if you want the Apple Watch Series 4 you make an initial payment £99 or £129 (depending on whether you opt for the 40mm or 44mm size) when you take out your Vitality policy (your £50 cashback will reduce this to just £49!) followed by 24 monthly payments of between £0 and £10.00.
 The amount you are charged each month varies and depends on the number of Vitality points you've earned that month.
-Earn less than 40 Vitality points in a month and you have to pay £12.50.
+Earn less than 40 Vitality points in a month and you have to pay £10.00.
 The image below shows how many points you need to earn a month to reduce the amount you pay for the Apple Watch Series 4 down to zero.

 Given that 40 points is the maximum number you can earn for activities in a given week unless you were fully engaged with maximising the number of points you earn every day you will end up paying something for the watch each month.
 I personally had an Apple Watch before I even took out the plan so the offer didn't matter to me.
 The Apple offer is pretty good but only the most dedicated will get it for £49 in total (including the £50 cashback offer described at the foot of this review).
 If you want an Apple Watch Series 3 you can get it for an upfront cost of just £9.
-If you use the £50 cashback offer it means you can get an Apple Watch 3 for free leaving you with £41 of your cashback left over, which is pretty good.
+If you use the £50 cashback offer it means you can get an Apple Watch 3 for Free, with £41 cashback, which is pretty good.

 Who should consider Vitality cover?